 Working papers and

-technical reports are received from leading research centers in Europe,
+technical reports are received from leading research centers in Europe, USA, and Japan.

 The Turkish Plastic Arts Archive makes available a file of over 50,000

 (invitations, posters, catalogs).
 The collection has been catalogued and

 Bilkent University Library has been designated by the Library of

 Congress to receive U.S. Government documents and makes them available in

 the Official Publications Room.
 The Bilkent

 University European Union Information Center opened in 2001 with the status of

 a full EUI serving as a depository for European Commission publications